batrlatom/udacityP2/README.md

 It is shown that models is very certain of its results in correct cases.
 Unfortunatelly, model is certain even with uncorrect prediction ( except speed limit 30 km/h, there is 58% reliability ).
 As expected, model interchanged correct in cases when picture was deformed or in not so favorable lightning conditions.
 Uncorect predictions are somewhat similar in shape of the sign or the image in the sign.
 For example general caution and children crossing have very similar shapes.
 Same is true for speed limit 30 km/h and 120 km/h.

 # 7. Discussion of possible improvements
 We had a problem to differentiate between Pedestrians and General caution traffic sign.
 One of the problems could be that the are not enough data for Pedestrians images.
 Possible improvement could be to use generative adversial network to generate order of magnite more images.
 In this case, cnn could have enough data to generalize better.
+We could also try to use not normal grayscale conversion, but use HLS channels to get better results for different lightning settings.
+Final improvement will be to use VGG network or some other advanced architecture.